mariopineda/drpineda.ca/_posts/2014-08-12-Educational-resources-from-ESRD.md

 	 <figure>
 	 <img src="/img/post_images/classroom_setup.jpg" width="100%">
 	 <figcaption>
 	 My new classroom is slowly evolving (in the true sense of the word).
+The classroom pets are moving in this weekend and the students shortly thereafter.
 	 </figcaption>
 	 </figure>
 	 </p>